gravityplus/Gravity-Forms-Stripe/readme.txt

 * Although I am unable to monitor the forums here or provide free support, **full, paid support is available at [gravity+](https://gravityplus.pro)**.
 I am very happy to help.
 * Also, neither Gravity Forms nor Stripe provides support for this plugin.
-* If you think you've found a bug, feel free to contact me.
+* If you think you've found a bug or you're not sure if you need to purchase support, feel free to [contact me](https://gravityplus.pro/).

 **Current Limitations**